dotnet/arcade/Documentation/Darc.md

 The *subtree of the coherent parent* is the tree of builds that the parent depends on, including transitive dependencies.
-To perform a coherent parent update, Darc searches the assets in the subtree to find the newest version matching the dependency that declared the coherent parent.
+To perform a coherent parent update, Darc searches the assets in the subtree to find the newest-built asset matching the dependency that declared the coherent parent.
 Darc then assigns that version to the dependency.